KomaliValluru/portfolio/README.md

 ## Greetings!

-I am Komali Valluru, a passionate Data Enthusiast with a focus on leveraging data to drive insights, innovation, and transformation.
+I am Komali Valluru, a Data Enthusiast with a focus on leveraging data to drive insights, innovation, and transformation.
 My journey encompasses a robust academic foundation in Computer Science, enriched by hands-on experience in data engineering, analysis, and machine learning.
 This portfolio is a gateway to my professional narrative, showcasing my projects, skills, and the continuous pursuit of knowledge.

 ---